havynanc/combinetf2/README.md

 ## Contributing to the code

-We use linters.
+We use pre-commit hooks and linters in the CI.
 Activate git pre-commit hooks (only need to do this once when checking out)
 ```
 git config --local include.path ../.gitconfig
 ```